Product Name: OmniMind

 We actually combined 3 capsules of OmniMind with a cup of coffee that we accidentally drank about an hour after taking OmniMind.

 RED ALARM: Due to the high caffeine dose in OmniMind, you should never take 2-3 capsules of OmniMind and drink a coffee at the same time, or you might feel your heart going crazy, slightly jittery, even nervous, etc.

 Anyhow, we do recommend consulting your doctor before taking OmniMind.
 Just to be on the safe side!

 The recommended dose is 2 capsules, preferably in the morning with or without food.

-Based on my experience, you can take the capsules before your breakfast for the maximum effect.
+Based on our experience, you can take the capsules before your breakfast for the maximum effect.